 Federal Acquisition Regulation (FAR)

 Federal agencies must follow the FAR when they buy supplies and services.
-In 2001, the FAR was amended to require that purchased supplies and services meet 508 standards.
+In August 2021, the FAR was amended to incorporate revisions and updates to the 508 standards.

 - Revised 508 Standards, Safe Harbor and FAR Update